smallnamespace/fireplace/tests/selector_tests_readme.md

 **Short-term**: Implement guaranteed attributes first, then entity segregation.
 These will both speed up fireplace's run-time in general as well as selectors

 **Medium-term**: Choose one of the three options above and implement it in Python.
-My preference is option 1 if future work in Cython is not guaranteed, and option 3 if it is guaranteed
+My preference is option 1 if future work in Cython is not guaranteed, and option 3 if it is guaranteed.
+If predicate generation can be solved, my preference is option 2.

 **Long-term**: Implement the optimizations in Cython